10 Different Types of Skunks

 Image Credit

-A small species with a small habitat range, striped hog-nosed skunks have two stripes going partway down the back and meeting on the head.
-They can be found in parts of Central America, as well as the northern coast of South America heading westward to the northern part of Peru.
+Striped hog-nosed skunks are a small species with a small habitat range.
+They have two stripes going partway down the back and meeting on the head.
+You’ll encounter them in parts of Central America, as well as the northern coast of South America heading westward to the northern part of Peru.

 Oddly enough, there’s also an isolated population found in the easternmost portions of Brazil, hundreds of miles from other populations.